niblyx-malnus/venter-pattern/README.md

 - The [Urbit Precepts](https://urbit.org/blog/precepts) specify that, in Urbit, "everything should be CQRS."
-CQRS stands for Command-Query Responsibility Segragation.
+CQRS stands for Command-Query Responsibility Segregation.
 In other words, Urbit organizes its program interfaces such that commands or "actions" are strongly differentiated from the retrieval of data from those programs.